 3. The idea was inspired by Craven’s inability to follow the plots of the Elm Street sequels as well as a lunch meeting with Heather Langenkamp

 At the same time, Craven had already decided he wanted to bring Heather Langenkamp back even though her character died at the end of Dream Warriors.
-So, they did as Hollywood types do and took a lunch meeting, through the course of which she shared some of the genuine horror stories from her own life.
+So, they did as Hollywood types do and took a lunch meeting, through the course of which she shared some of the genuine horror stories from her own life (more on that below).
 Craven left the meeting of the opinion that Langenkamp’s real life had been more interesting and dramatic than the Elm Street sequels.
 This directly led to him pitching the idea that became New Nightmare.

 4. There is considerable cross-over between Heather Langenkamp the person and Heather Langenkamp the fictional New Nightmare character